 Broadly speaking, I research how online hate groups maintain and sustain their communities by navigating the constraints and affordances of digital infrastructure.
 Simply explained, I examine how these communities respond to things like platform censorship and bans to understand how they manage to persist despite attempts to thwart them.

-My research areas are in digital culture, online social movements, gender and race, infrastructure studies, misinformation/disinformation and conspiracy theories, collective identity, science and technology studies, and knowledge production.
+My research areas are in digital culture, platform governance, online social movements, gender and race, infrastructure studies, misinformation/disinformation and conspiracy theories, science and technology studies, and knowledge production.

 In my work, I use computational research approaches and qualitative methods, particularly online ethnography.
 To frame my research, I use theories and approaches from anthropology, feminist and critical race studies, cultural studies, STS, communication, and social movement studies.